Semantics

 </div>

-Question: How valuable is a codified responsive grid system?
+Question: how valuable is a codified responsive grid system?
 A layout should adapt to the content, not the other way around.

-3. Because they are easier to find
+3. Because they're easier to find

-5. Because visual classes aren't worth it
+5. Because visual classes aren't necessarily valuable

-Question: Isn't
+Question: isn't

 .red